SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Team Impostor
 First, a location set button appears. <br>
 Press that button to set the move location. <br>
-After that, there is a cool time<br>.
+After that, there is a cool time.<br>
 A button appears that allows you to teleport to the move location.
 ### Game Settings
 | Name | Description